Entropy production bounds for systems running computer programs: Discussion and Future work

-Establishing such universal relations could provide further insight into the thermodynamic costs across a range of initial conditions, regardless of detailed physical assumptions or priors.

-Although our analysis centers on bubble sort and bucket sort, the framework we established naturally extends to more complex algorithms involving loops, recursion, and intricate branching structures.
-This opens avenues to study more advanced computer programs such as dynamic programming, graph algorithms, or even machine learning pipelines.
-In all these cases, explicitly tracking the program counter remains essential for connecting algorithmic execution with transitions within the underlying program state space.

-Given that state spaces grow exponentially for more complex programs, a promising direction for future work is to employ Monte Carlo or other sampling methods to estimate the MMC when direct enumeration and simulation become computationally prohibitive.

-As modern computing devices approach fundamental thermodynamic limits, the MMC contribution to total cost can become increasingly important.
-Extending these methods across a wider range of algorithms may guide the development of software that is both algorithmically efficient and thermodynamically optimal.
+Our current treatment of subroutine calls is restricted to scenarios where both the timing and frequency of the calls are fixed and independent of the input instance.
+However, in general programs, the stochasticity of input---when input is drawn from a distribution---can induce stochasticity in both when and how often a subroutine is invoked.
+That is, the call structure becomes input-dependent.
+Extending our current consideration to handle this more general case poses a very challenging and mathematically reach problem.

-\textbf{Acknowledgements} The work by FC was conducted under the auspices of the National Nuclear Security Administration of the United States Department of Energy at Los Alamos National Laboratory (LANL) under Contract No. DE-AC52-06NA25396.
-F. Caravelli was also financed via DOE LDRD grant 20240245ER.
+{\bf Acknowledgements.} This manuscript was posted on a preprint: \url{https://doi.org/10.48550/arXiv.2411.16088}.
+The work by FC was conducted under the auspices of the National Nuclear Security Administration of the United States Department of Energy at Los Alamos National Laboratory (LANL) under Contract No. DE-AC52-06NA25396.
+FC was also financed via DOE LDRD grant 20240245ER.
 AY and DHW were supported by US NSF Grant CCF-2221345, and thanks the Santa Fe Institute for support.

+{\bf Data Availability.} All data, code, and analysis scripts used in this study are publicly available at \url{https://github.com/Kensho28/RASP}.
+No proprietary or confidential data were used.

 \onecolumngrid